coralproject/talk/docs/source/02-01-required-configuration.md

 In development, you can specify configuration in a file named `.env` and it will be loaded into the environment when you run `yarn watch:server`.

-The following variables do not have defaults, and are **required** to start your instance of Talk:
+The above variables do not have defaults, and are **required** to start your instance of Talk.

 If you've already configured your application with the required configuration, you can further customize it's behavior by applying